serhii-chernenko/valet-plus/readme.md

 ### Secure the project with HTTPS

-I recommend for using HTTPS for all projects.
+I recommend using HTTPS for all projects.
 And only secured Nginx config contains useful configs for Magento 2.

 ```shell
 valet secure